jchue/disney-parks-client/README.md

 1. Normalize the duration by dividing by the basis
 1. Multiply by 100 to convert to a percentage

-(The longest event in the timeline sets the context, because it calculates to 100%, thus establishing the basis.)
+(The longest node in the timeline sets the context, because it calculates to 100%, thus establishing the basis.)

 ### Positioning